khaors/rves/README.md

 library(rves)
 ```

+## Package Documentation

+The package documentation can be accesed [here](https://khaors.github.io/rves/)

 ## Shiny App

 This package includes a shiny app called _uptse-v_ designed to help in the interpretation of the Vertical Electric Soundings.
 This app can be called using: